Quantum metrology of low frequency electromagnetic modes with frequency upconverters: Analogy between cavity optomechanics and op-amp mode amplification

 We can insert this steady state classical amplitude into equations \ref{eq:lab-frame-HL-b} and \ref{eq:rotating-frame-HL-a} in order to describe the linearized dynamics of the coupled modes in the frequency domain.
 After neglecting DC terms and small terms of order $\delta \hat{a} \hat{b}$, we find:

 for the intra-cavity field, and

 for the low-frequency mode.

 Equations \ref{eq:da-EOM} and \ref{eq:b-EOM} fully describe the dynamics of the \rqu{} in the linearized regime, and can be used to calculate the behavior of the coupled modes in a variety of regimes.
-The quantum metrology techniques in the following sections arise from special cases of these linearized dynamics where the detuning takes on the specific values $\Delta=0$ or a superposition of drive tones at $\Delta = \pm \omega_b$.
+The approximations used in this analysis hold in the regime of strong microwave drives ($|\bar{a}|\gg 1$) and moderate interaction strength ($g_0<\kappa$), and they simplify the dynamics of the coupled system of resonators to an effective two-wave interaction with tunable strength.
+As discussed in the next section, this description allows the \rqu{} system to be analyzed as a linear, op-amp mode amplifier.
+The quantum metrology technique in \S\ref{sec:TwoToneDrives} arises from a special cases of these linearized dynamics where microwave drive consists of a superposition of drive tones at $\Delta = \pm \omega_b$.